Bas Leinders: Career

-In 2002 and 2003 Leinders competed in the World Series by Nissan, he finished third in the Championship on both occasions.
+In 2002 and 2003, Leinders competed in the World Series by Nissan, finishing third in the Championship on both occasions.
 His good performance in this series and especially winning the last race of the season gave him the opportunity to test with the Jordan F1 Team which resulted in a contract with the Minardi F1 Team as an official Friday Test and reserve driver in the 2004 FIA Formula One World Championship.

 Leinders was pre-selected several times by journalists for the title "Belgian Sportsman of the Year".
 Leinders was crowned "Champion of Belgium" in 2001 by the Royal Automobile Club of Belgium, the award presented by Crown-prince of Belgium, Prince Philippe.
 The Belgian also won the Golden Helmet in 2004 for his performances in Formula One with the Minardi F1 Team.

 From 2005, Leinders was a regular racer in the FIA GT Championship with Belgian Racing, driving a Belgian-built Gillet Vertigo.
-In 2011 he became the team principal of the rebranded Marc VDS Racing, which was also his last year as full-time driver.
+In 2011, he became the team principal of the rebranded Marc VDS Racing, which was also his last year as full-time driver.

-In 2014, he ran the entire season of the NASCAR Whelen Euro Series with Marc VDS Racing's Toyota Camry in the Elite 1 category.
-He finished the season in 14th place in the standings with two Top 5 finishes, one at Brands Hatch and one at Le Mans.
+In 2014, Leinders ran the entire season of the NASCAR Whelen Euro Series with Marc VDS Racing's Toyota Camry in the Elite 1 category.
+He finished the season in 14th place in the standings with two top-five finishes, one at Brands Hatch and one at Le Mans.

 After Marc VDS's victory in the 2015 24 Hours of Spa, Leinders announced he parted ways with the team.

 In 2016, Leinders became sporting manager of the McLaren GT factory programme and team manager of Garage 59.
-In 2018 he joined Optimum Motorsport.
+In 2018, he joined Optimum Motorsport.

-Leinders has also worked as color analyst at Formula One broadcasts on Telenet's Play Sports.
+Leinders has also worked as a colour analyst on Formula One broadcasts on Telenet's Play Sports.